LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 </p>

 <p align="justify">
-  The <code>Backup/</code> directory stores the preset initial configuration file.
-It also contains the <code>OVITO/</code> subdirectory, which holds preformatted information on the position and orientation of particles, as well as their molecular geometry, that can be visualized directly on <a href="https://www.ovito.org/">OVITO</a> software.
-The <code>OVITO/</code> subdirectory also contains an 'RND' configuration file that is constantly updated to allow you to keep up with the development of the random configuration.
+  The <code>Backup/</code> directory stores the backup files of the current simulation.
+These files hold information on system variables (number of components, number of particles, etc.) and on simulation variables (particles' positions and orientations, box properties, cell list properties, etc.).
+The backup files are written out every <code>saving_frequency</code> cycles.
 </p>

 <p align="justify">
-  The <code>Box/</code> folder holds information on the box volume and box length, including the current distortion of the simulation box (only valid for <i>NPT</i>-simulations).
+  The <code>Box/</code> directory stores information on the box volume and box length, including the current distortion of the simulation box (only valid for <i>NPT</i>-simulations).
 This property is written out every <code>saving_frequency</code> cycles.
 </p>

 <p align="justify">